-Dean Wilcox is the Dean of UNCSA's Division of Liberal Arts, where he also teaches Theatre History, Dramatic Literature and Humanities courses.
+Dean Wilcox teaches Theatre History, Dramatic Literature and Humanities courses in the Division of Liberal Arts, where he has been a faculty member since 1999.
+He served as dean of Liberal Arts from 2012-21, before returning to teaching full-time.
 Of his teaching style, he says, "I prepare my students to stand out from other professionals in their fields by encouraging them to be curious, open to new experiences, not afraid to try new ideas and to become life-long learners."

 - Having a student excitedly tell him that she heard someone quote his article "What Does Chaos Theory Have to do With Art?" in a conference presentation